nus-cs2103-AY2021S2/ip/docs/README.md

 ### Save

-Save the file.
+This manually saves the file.
 The file is saved automatically after every edit (except clear).

 `save`